Acyclic cluster algebras with dense $g$-vector fans: Introduction

 \section{Introduction}

 Fomin and Zelevinsky \cite{FZ02} introduced cluster algebras, which are commutative algebras with generators called cluster variables.
 The clusters are certain tuples of cluster variables.
 Their original motivation was to study total positivity of semisimple Lie groups and canonical bases of quantum groups.
-In recent years, it has appeared in various areas of mathematics, for example, representation theory of quivers, Poisson geometry, and integrable systems.
+In recent years, cluster algebras have appeared in various areas of mathematics, for example, representation theory of quivers, Poisson geometry, and integrable systems.

-Let $B$ be a skew-symmetrizable $n \times n$ matrix and $\cA(B)$ the associated cluster algebra with principal coefficients (see Subsection \ref{subsec:cluster algebras}).
+Let $B$ be a connected skew-symmetrizable $n \times n$ matrix and $\cA(B)$ the associated cluster algebra with principal coefficients (see Subsection \ref{subsec:cluster algebras}).
 Each cluster variable of $\cA(B)$ has a numerical invariant, called the $g$-vector, as an integer vector in $\bR^n$.
-The $g$-vectors in $\cA(B)$ form a fan $\cF(B)$, called the $g$-vector fan, whose cones are spanned by the $g$-vectors of some cluster variables belonging to a cluster (see Subsection \ref{subsec:g-vector fans}).
+The $g$-vectors in $\cA(B)$ form a fan $\cF(B)$, called the $g$-vector fan of $\cA(B)$, whose cones are spanned by the $g$-vectors of some cluster variables belonging to a cluster (see Subsection \ref{subsec:g-vector fans}).
 In particular, $\cF(B)$ is a set of cones in $\bR^n$.
-The $g$-vector fans appear in various subjects (or, as their subfans), for example, the tropical cluster $\mathcal{X}$-varieties \cite{FG}, the cluster or stability scattering diagrams \cite{B,GHKK}, and the normal fans of polytopes called the generalized associahedron \cite{AHBHY,BMDMTY,CFZ,HPS,PPPP}.
+The $g$-vector fans appear in various subjects (or, as their subfans), for example, the tropical cluster $\mathcal{X}$-varieties \cite{FG}, the cluster or stability scattering diagrams \cite{B,GHKK}, and the normal fans of some polytopes known as the generalized associahedron \cite{AHBHY,BMDMTY,CFZ,HPS,PPPP}.

-It is well-known that if $B$ is finite type, then $\cF(B)$ is complete (Theorem \ref{thm:finite type complete}).
+It is well-known that $B$ is finite type if and only if $\cF(B)$ is complete (Theorem \ref{thm:finite type complete}).
 In this paper, we are interested in cluster algebras with dense $g$-vector fans, that is, the union of its cones is dense in $\bR^n$.
-When $B$ is skew-symmetric, such cluster algebras were classified in \cite{PY} except for two types (Theorem \ref{thm:classify g-dense cluster}).
-In non-skew-symmetric cases, to our best knowledge, we know whether the $g$-vector fan is dense or not for rank $2$, finite type or affine type (see Subsection \ref{subsec:dense g-vector fans}).
+When $B$ is skew-symmetric, such cluster algebras were classified in \cite{PY} except for type $X_6$ (Theorem \ref{thm:classify g-dense cluster}).
+In non-skew-symmetric cases, we don't know whether the $g$-vector fan is dense or not except for rank $2$, finite type or affine type (see Subsection \ref{subsec:dense g-vector fans}).